Marine Air Support Squadron 2: 1968

 1968 began as the busiest yet for MASS-2 in Vietnam.
 The squadron supported Marine Corps and Army operations during the battles for Khe Sanh and Huế.
 On 22 & 23 January, MASS-2 Marines flew airborne DASC missions in direct support of the 26th Marine Regiment at Khe Sanh.
 During this time the squadron remained headquartered at Danang with Detachment 1 located at Dong Ha and Detachment 2 located at Phu Bai.
 A fourth ASRT commenced operations at Camp Carroll on 30 April.
 MASS-2 established an additional ASRT at Fire Support Base Veghel on 10 August in order to support XXIV Corps operations.
 The Veghel ASRT remained in place for month.
 It was disestablished on 9 September and the AN/TPQ-10 was accidentally dropped into the Gulf of Tonkin by a CH-53A Sea Stallion while being airlifted back to amphibious shipping.
 The Phu Bai DASC was disestablished on 10 September and all squadron personnel were consolidated at Dong Ha.
 The Phu Bai ASRT remained in place.
 On 19 November, the ASRT at Phu Bai was displaced to Hill 55 near Danang in order to support the 1st Marine Division during Operation Meade River.
 On 8 December the ASRT at Camp Carroll was moved to the Vandegrift Combat Base to support operations in the A Sầu Valley.
 For the year, squadron DASCs controlled 21,241 rotary wing missions, 22,285 fixed wing missions and 4573 medevacs.
 Squadron ASRTs controlled 16,590 strike missions responsible for dropping 105,261,290 lb (47,745,718 kg) of ordinance.
-During the course of the year MASS-2's DASCs and ASRTs also supported Operations Lancaster, Osceola, Kentucky, Napolean and Saline, Carentan, Jeb Stuart, Nevada Eagle, Thor, Somerset Plain, and Taylor Common.
+During the course of the year MASS-2's DASCs and ASRTs also supported Operations Lancaster, Osceola, Kentucky, Napoleon and Saline, Carentan, Jeb Stuart, Nevada Eagle, Thor, Somerset Plain, and Taylor Common.